 Configuring a Salesforce instance is a lot of work.
 But that doesn’t mean you should skimp on the rollout.
 If you have no plan, desire or authority to train, troubleshoot and provide support to end users, then stop right here.

-*Tip:* This is less about Salesforce and more about people.
-Even if we could build the most user-friendly system in the world, you can’t assume that everyone will just “get” it.
+p.s.
+This is less about Salesforce and more about people.
+Even if you could build the most user-friendly system in the world, you can’t assume that everyone will just “get” it.

 5. Expectations on how staff will use Salesforce are unclear.

 Are folks required to use this?
 If leaders don’t set the precedent early on about how they’ll hold staff accountable, then 1 of 2 things will happen: staff won’t feel the need to use Salesforce at all, or they’ll grow resentful once they learn that it is in fact mandatory.

 6. Your org’s data needs are simple.

 And by that, I mean simple enough that any other system would go beyond your wildest dreams.
 The setup and maintenance of Salesforce is a lot on its own.
 So if something else works and requires half the effort, that may be the safer bet…at least, to start.

-7. You don’t have a relationship with your end users.
+7. You don’t have a strong understanding of your staff users.

 Some orgs get drawn to the “free”ness of Salesforce, without realizing the setup and maintenance costs.
 If freeness is your motivating factor, or you’re working with a non-existent budget, tread carefully.
 A good implementation will cost you in at least time, if not money.